UserPFP/UserPFP/README.md

 3. Go to the [#pfp-requests channel](https://discord.com/channels/1129784704267210844/1130090223783641088) and submit your avatar (link/attachment).
 4. Wait for acceptance.

-All requests are manually reviewed by FoxStorm1 and Astremia.
-Your PFP will be accepted and added after a brief wait.
+All requests are currently manually reviewed by the team and will be periodically accepted.

 ### 1. Vencord <img src="https://i.ibb.co/r7T3twT/cbghhgpcnddeihccjmnadmkaejncjndb-logo.webp" alt="Vencord Logo" height=25 />

-Follow the instructions for [Other client mods/Quick CSS](#3-other-client-modsquick-css-).
+Add `https://userpfp.github.io/UserPFP/import.css` to the "Online Themes" tab in Themes settings.
+Alternatively, follow the instructions for [Other client mods/Quick CSS](#3-other-client-modsquick-css-).

 ### 2. Replugged <img src="https://i.ibb.co/6mdQKcH/109933208-s-200-v-4.png" alt="Replugged Logo" height=25 />